Notes from the online session on June 3rd 2020

 Noemi: There’s an issue with scale and logistics for small producers.

-Caroline introducing Hummus x hortense (restaurant in Brussels):
+Caroline is the owner of Hummus x hortense (best plant based restaurant in Brussels):

 We created a veg box service to help a farm that only sold to restaurants - 5 restaurants.
 He could have broken even at 50 boxes, but we sold 200-250 boxes every week.